PX4/PX4-user_guide/en/ros2/user_guide.md

 ### Build ROS 2 Workspace

-This section shows how create a ROS 2 workspace hosted in your home directory (modify the commands as needed to put the source code elsewhere).
+This section shows how to create a ROS 2 workspace hosted in your home directory (modify the commands as needed to put the source code elsewhere).

 The [px4_ros_com](https://github.com/PX4/px4_ros_com) and [px4_msgs](https://github.com/PX4/px4_msgs) packages are cloned to a workspace folder, and then the `colcon` tool is used to build the workspace.
 The example is run using `ros2 launch`.